-For several months and despite supportive treatment, including antibiotics and anti-inflammatories, his cough did not improve.
-His usual vet had obtained chest radiographs which revealed some changes, but not enough to give a definitive reason for the cough.
+For several months and despite antibiotics and anti-inflammatories, his cough did not improve.
+His usual vet had X-rayed his chest radiographs but the definitive reason for the cough remained elusive.
 So, it was decided to refer Breech to a small animal Internal Medicine specialist for further investigations.

-Once with the Specialist, a CT-scan was performed on his chest and the detected changes were quite dramatic.
-The pictures revealed that many of the airways were filled with debris.
-It was then decided that a bronchoscopy (a camera to look down into the airways) was required to gain further detail of the debris.
+Once with the Specialist, Breech had a CT-scan and the changes in his chest were quite dramatic with many of the airways were filled with debris.
+Next, Breech had a bronchoscopy: which involves using a camera to look down into the airways.
 Upon closer inspection, larger plugs of debris were found within the airways.
-These were then taken for a biopsy, where it was confirmed that Breech had an uncommon condition called ‘eosinophilic bronchopneumopathy’.
-In this condition, cells associated with an allergic-type response had built up in the airways and caused the horrible coughing.
+Biopsies confirmed that Breech had an uncommon condition called ‘eosinophilic bronchopneumopathy’.
+In this disease, cells associated with an allergic-type response had built up in the airways and caused the horrible coughing.

-Breech is now using a steroid inhaler and his cough has completely resolved and he is feeling much better!
+Breech is now using a steroid inhaler, his cough has completely resolved and he is feeling much better!